 Make Sauce

-- Add sauce on the hot stuffed tofu and hope you enjoy!
+- Pour the sauce on top of the stuffed tofu and enjoy while warm.

 There was too much salt with the prawn mix and I put in less than 1 teaspoon…